-- 14.7.
+- 13.7.
 The Authority noted that the Payroll Costs in the operational expenditure have been allocated using percentage of employees for aeronautical services to total employees which is 97%.
-To account for common service employees handling both aeronautical and non-aeronautical activities, the Authority had proposed to use ratio of 95% to 5% for allocation of payroll costs to aeronautical component after excluding cargo employees' costs based on ratio of cargo employees to total airport employees. - 14.8.
+To account for common service employees handling both aeronautical and non-aeronautical activities, the Authority proposes to use ratio of 95% to 5% for allocation of payroll costs to aeronautical component after excluding cargo employees' costs based on ratio of cargo employees to total airport employees. - 13.8.
 The Authority noted that apportionment of retirement benefits provided in CHQ in respect of Guwahati airport and apportionment of admin CHQ expenses have been considered as 100% aeronautical expenses.
-The Authority had proposed to use the ratio of 90% to 10% for aeronautical and non-aeronautical allocation for apportionment of admin CHQ/RHQ expenses after excluding cargo employees' costs on revenue basis.
-The Authority had proposed to use the ratio of 95% to 5% for aeronautical and non-aeronautical allocation for revenue basis.
-The Authority had proposed to use the ratio of 95% to 5% for aeronautical and non-aeronautical allocation for revenue basis are consulted at CHQ in respect of employees at Guwahati airport after excluding cargo employees' costs based on ratio of cargo employees to total airport employees. - 14.9.
+The Authority proposes to use the ratio of 90% to 10% for aeronautical and non-aeronautical allocation for apportionment of admin CHQ/RHQ expenses after excluding cargo employees' costs on revenue basis.
+The Authority proposes to use the ratio of 95% to 5% for aeronautical and non-aeronautical allocation for retirement benefits provided at CHQ in respect of employees at Guwahati airport after excluding cargo employees' costs based on ratio of cargo employees to total airport employees. - 13.9.
 The Authority noted that the expenses related to vehicles such as R&M Vehicles, consumption of petrol/ lubricant, vehicle insurance, vehicle hire charges etc. have been considered 100% aeronautical expense.
-The Authority had proposed to allocate aforementioned expenses using employee ratio into aeronautical and non-aeronautical expenses. - 14.10.
+The Authority proposes to allocate aforementioned expenses using employee ratio into aeronautical and non-aeronautical expenses. - 13.10.
 Terminal Area ratio for calculation of aeronautical assets is proposed as 89%.
-This ratio has been applied to specific expenses in R&M Civil, R&M Electrical, consumption of stores and consumables. - 14.11.
+This ratio has been applied to specific expenses in R&M Civil, R&M Electrical, consumption of stores and consumables. - 13.11.
 The Authority also noted that cargo expenses have not been included as part of MYTP calculations and requested clarifications from AAI for the same.
 As per the clarifications provided by AAI dated 10.08.2017, AAI submitted that cargo assets, expenses and income have not been considered in the 2nd control period as AAICLAS would file proposal for cargo tariff for 2nd control period separately.
-However, as per further submission from AAI dated 27.11.2017, the Authority noted that the accounts for cargo operations are now booked (FY 2017-18) under AAICLAS for LGBIA.
+However, as per further submission from AAI dated 27.11.2017, the Authority notes that the accounts for cargo operations are now booked (FY 2017-18) under AAICLAS for LGBIA.
 Hence, the Authority decides to include Cargo operational expenditure from 01.04.2016 till 31.03.2017 and decides to exclude them from 01.04.2017 till 31.03.2021 while determining tariffs in the second control period.
 Further, the Authority will review its decision while truing up in the 3rd control period based on the decisions taken by the AAI.